The time value of money is an often-overlooked key investing principle. But how can it help you to make better investment decisions?

 The concept of opportunity cost is a crucial factor in why the concept of the time value of money works.
 After all, you will miss out on many potential benefits if you decide to receive money at a later date:

-Similarly, the concept of the time value of money should be fundamental to how you decide to use your money.
-Ideally, you should aim to maximize the returns you can achieve by investing your money.
-At the same time, you should keep the cost of your capital as low as possible.
+Similarly, the concept of the time value of money should be fundamental to how you decide to use your own money.
+The sooner you invest your money, the longer it can compound in value.
+Therefore, you should aim to maximize the time when your money compounds.
+At the same time, you should aim to generate the maximum available return with the lowest risk and cost of your capital.

 Continue with the next lesson of our beginner-friendly guide “Basics Of Investing”.